redradrat/kable/README.md

 ? instanceName (string) [? for help]
 ```

-As this is our first time rendering this, a dialog will pop up, asking us for values.
+As this is our first time rendering this, a dialog will open up, asking us for values.
 So for now we will comply with what this pesky dialog wants.

 ```